jboscomendoza/GettingandCleaningData-CourseProject/README.md

 The prefix "t" meaning time and the prefix  "f" meaning frequency is described in the file "features_info.txt".

 "mean()", "std()" and "-" are also changed to make them easier to read and manipulate.
+"BodyBody" is changed to "Body", to keep consistent variable names.

 Changes done: